Montpelier Conservation Group

 Know Your Place enables you to explore Montpelier through historic maps, images and linked information.

 For planning matters see Bristol City Council planning and building regulations.
-Here you will also find a link to the Montpelier Character Appraisal which was adopted in 2009.
+Here you will also find a link to the Montpelier Character Appraisal which was adopted in 2009 and to Licensing (scroll down to the pdfs).

 Other information Bristol-wide is available on the Bristol Civic Society website.

-Why not come along to the next MCG meeting?
+Why not contribute to the next MCG meeting?

-Montpelier Conservation Group usually meets once a month.
+Montpelier Conservation Group usually meets once a month – at present this is via video link.